-Style Used for [option] An optional part of a linker directive, inline assembler statement, or a stack usage control directive, [ and ] are not part of the actual directive, but any [, ], {, or } are part of the directive syntax. {option} A mandatory part of a linker directive, $\{$ and $\}$ are not part of the actual directive, but any $[$ , $]$ , $\{$ , or $\}$ are part of the directive syntax [option] An optional part of a command. [a b c] An optional part of a command with alternatives. {a b c} A mandatory part of a command with alternatives. bold Names of menus, menu commands, buttons, and dialog boxes that appear on the screen. italic A cross-reference within this guide or to another guide.Emphasis.
-An ellipsis indicates that the previous item can be repeated an arbitrary number of times. × Identifies instructions specific to the IAR Embedded Workbench® IDE interface.
-Identifies instructions specific to the command line interface.
-Identifies helpful tips and programming hints.
-1 Identifies warnings.
+Style Used for computer Source code examples and file paths.Text on the command line.Binary, hexadecimal, and octal numbers. parameter A placeholder for an actual value used as a parameter, for example filename.h where filename represents the name of the file. [option] An optional part of a directive, where [ and ] are not part of the actual directive, but any [, ], {, or } are part of the directive syntax. {option} A mandatory part of a directive, where { and } are not part of the actual directive, but any [, ], {, or } are part of the directive syntax. [option] An optional part of a command. [a b c] An optional part of a command with alternatives. {a b c} A mandatory part of a command with alternatives. bold Names of menus, menu commands, buttons, and dialog boxes that appear on the screen. italic A cross-reference within this guide or to another guide.Emphasis.
+An ellipsis indicates that the previous item can be repeated an arbitrary number of times.
+X Identifies instructions specific to the IAR Embedded Workbench $\ensuremath{@}$ IDE interface. &gt; Identifies instructions specific to the command line interface.
+Identifies helpful tips and programming hints. • Identifies warnings.

-Table 2: Typographic conventions used in this guide (Continued)
+Table 1: Typographic conventions used in this guide